 A. Install sleeves and sleeve seals at penetrations of exterior floor and wall assemblies.
+Comply with requirements in Section 260544 "Sleeves and Sleeve Seals for Electrical Raceways and Cabling."

 3.7 FIRESTOPPING

 A. Apply firestopping to electrical penetrations of fire-rated floor and wall assemblies to restore original fire-resistance rating of assembly.